OpenBCI/OpenBCI_Experiment/README.md

 # OpenBCI_Experiment

+**This example has been merged into the [OpenBCI Tutorials](https://github.com/OpenBCI/OpenBCI_Tutorials) repository.
+This repository is now archived.**

+---

 Welcome to the OpenBCI Puppies and Kittens Experiment designed by Fan Li.

 During this experiment, you will watch a video containing images of puppies and kittens, and press a button every time you see a puppy in the image.